Archaeological Research Facility

 Center for Community Collaboration

-The Center for Community Collaboration at Cal State Fullerton seeks to strengthen children, youth and families in collaboration with public agencies and community-based organizations through the support of the College of Health and Human Development.
+The Center for Community Collaboration at Cal State Fullerton seeks to strengthen communities through reciprocal collaboration with public agencies and community-based organizations through the cooperative activities of the College of Health and Human Development.

-The center focuses on the ever-evolving education and practice needs of the community by: 1) providing the highest quality learning opportunities through partnerships with other agencies or organizations to offer interdisciplinary training workshops and certificate programs for human services, community health and education professionals; 2) supporting applied scholarship, collaborative research and dissemination of knowledge that informs, supports and strengthens the community such as collecting research data, identifying community needs, resources, funding streams, services and results; and 3) assisting the capacity building of communities with training and technical assistance in areas such as promising practices, outcomes assessment and as an information resource on policy issues for organizations serving children, youth and families.
+The CCC focuses on the ever-evolving education and practice needs of the community by: 1) providing the highest quality learning opportunities through partnerships with other agencies or organizations to offer interdisciplinary training workshops and certificate programs for human services, community health and education professionals; 2) supporting applied scholarship, collaborative research and dissemination of knowledge that informs, supports and strengthens the community such as collecting research data, identifying community needs, resources, funding streams, services and results; and 3) assisting the capacity building of communities with training and technical assistance in areas such as promising practices, outcomes assessment and as an information resource on policy issues for organizations serving communities and diverse population.

 Center for Computational and Applied Mathematics